|

 to transcend the paradox of symbol use and increase our potential to

 develop a sustainable language.
+There is

 increasing evidence supporting the notion that information is physical.